circonus/irondb-docs/operations.md

 The access logs are useful to verify activity going to the server in question.
 Error logs may contain debugging information for support personnel.

-If the snowthd child process becomes unstable, verify that the host is not starved for resources (CPU, IO, memory).
-Hardware disk errors can also impact snowth's performance.
+If the child process becomes unstable, verify that the host is not starved for resources (CPU, IO, memory).
+Hardware disk errors can also impact IRONdb's performance.
 To check for errors run:

 ```
 iostat -zxne